AEB-labs/docs-trade-compliance/docs/Data Subscriptions/using-the-data-feed-api.md

   description: ''
 ---
 This page describes how to retrieve data subscription files from the Trade Compliance Management API.
-The Data Feed API provides three endpoints that you need to implement in your client:
+The Data Feed API provides three API functions that you need to invoke in your system:

 * [getPublishedDataFeedParts()](ref:getpublisheddatafeedparts): Poll for newly published data feed parts
 * [dataFeedParts()](ref:getdatafeedpartcontentforrest): Download the content of data feed parts